navinrmeena/newZen-play/readme.md

 # log out user

 when we have to log out user we cant find user by id as we doesnt as for email/username or password for logout so we have to user a middle ware which we desing in middle ware folder and name it as auth.middleware

+# AccessToken & RefreshToken

+to ask user to relogin again and again we have can use accessToken and RefreshToken

+in this RefreshTOken is saved in  DB